 However you did it, there was some escape so, while you seemed to be in a battle, it had its respites.
 But what if you are managing them and the buck stops with you?
 And they don’t fall into line?
 And they have your cell number?

 Suddenly, it feels like you’ve HALO-jumped into an uphill, all-out assault with nothing but a kitchen knife.

 I encountered this situation when I moved into an upper-management position at my company and was given the reins in my department.

-First, there was the joy of making my own schedule, working at my own pace and getting better pay.
+First, there was the joy of making my schedule, working at my own pace, and getting better pay.
 My hard work and being in the right place at the right time had shown fruit.
 I conveniently forgot that my promotion left a subordinate position open and that I would be managing an assistant.
-Helplessly doe-eyed, I was totally unformulated for the next few assignments.
+Helplessly doe-eyed, I was unformulated for the next few assignments.

-As reality would have it, this doesn’t work when someone’s looking to you for direction, and certainly not when that person openly admits they want to replace you at some point in the near future.
+As reality would have it, this doesn’t work when someone’s looking to you for direction, and certainly not when that person openly admits they want to replace you at some point shortly.
 Yikes.

 Hopefully, you never expect to hear these words from the assistance team, but I had, and as a result, I learned a lot from our healthy work relationship.